bitovi/academy/src/technology-consulting/7-setting-expectations.md

 Being able to influence and persuade clients is vital for successful expectation management.

 - **Guide the conversation:** Frame your feedback in a way that emphasizes achieving the best possible project outcome.
-For instance, "To ensure we deliver a robust and high-quality product, we recommend extending the timeline by two weeks."
+For instance, “To ensure we deliver a robust and high-quality product, we recommend extending the timeline by two weeks.”
 - **Build and leverage credibility:** Use your experience and past project successes to support your perspectives on feasibility.
 Highlighting your expertise can build trust and make clients more receptive to your recommendations.
 - **Foster consensus:** Use regular meetings or workshops to align all stakeholders and achieve mutual understanding.
 Consensus helps in ensuring everyone is on the same page regarding project scope and timelines.